cofinley/FluentForeverVocabBuilder/README.md

 - Less main GUI thread blocking on network requests
   - And progress bars
 - Config
-- Other note types in the model deck (i.e. grammar)
+- Other note types in the model deck (i.e. grammar, minimal pairs)